Visas and immigration

 Obtaining the correct immigration permission is essential before you start your studies in Manchester.

-You can apply for your Tier 4 visa up to three months before the course start date and until December 2020 it is expected that you will receive a 90-day entry clearance vignette to provide you with flexibility in arranging your travel.
+You can apply for your Student Visa up to six months before the course start date.
+It is expected that you will receive a 90-day entry clearance vignette to provide you with flexibility in arranging your travel.

 In some countries, visa application processing times are slower than usual following a full or partial shutdown.
-You must wait for your Tier 4 visa application to be processed.
+You must wait for your Student Visa application to be processed.
 You can't arrive as a visitor and switch status once you arrive here.
 If your visa application is very delayed, please contact the Student Immigration Team for advice.

-If you currently have a Tier 4 visa that hasn't yet expired from a previous course of study, you must check whether you're eligible to make your new visa application in the UK or submit your visa application overseas.
+If you currently have a Student Visa that hasn't yet expired from a previous course of study, you must check whether you're eligible to make your new visa application in the UK or submit your visa application overseas.
 If you're eligible to apply for your visa in the UK, you must submit your visa application before the official course start date of your course as your previous visa is not transferrable.

 Some undergraduates and many postgraduates bring their families with them to Manchester for the duration of their study.

-If you are thinking of bringing your family from within the EU/EEA, make sure you understand all of the immigration rules and find out exactly what is required before you and your family travel to the UK.
+If you are thinking of bringing your family, make sure you understand all of the immigration rules and find out exactly what is required before you and your family travel to the UK.
 You may find it helpful to consult the UK Council for International Student Affairs (UKCISA) website for further information, depending on when you plan to arrive in the UK.
-If you have any questions on brining your family to the UK, please contact firstname.lastname@example.org.
+If you have any questions on bringing your family to the UK, please contact firstname.lastname@example.org.

 The Academic Technology Approval Scheme (ATAS) is designed to provide additional security checks on students who study certain science and engineering courses.
 The scheme is managed by the ATAS Team based at the Foreign and Commonwealth Office (FCO).